sebastiano-barrera/blog/content/posts/mcjs-intro.md

 * I started some work the JIT compiler, but I decided to "shelve" it in favor of going further with the interpreter first.
 This is because the JIT implementation and design is by its nature very tightly coupled with the interpreter's internals.
 I realized that the interpreter is still too far from complete and susceptible to change in the near future, so I would risk reworking the JIT completely many times before having the whole VM work fine.
 So, it'll just wait.

-But many more are needed in order to reach the goal.
-The most important are:
+But much more are needed in order to reach the goal.
+I think the most important tasks are:

- + Complete the implementation of the basic parts of the language's semantics, at least the basic parts of the language.
+ + Complete the implementation of the basic parts of the language's semantics, at least the basic parts of it.
 Objects have to work *just* right.
  + Garbage collector.
 Right now it just leaks everything!
  + Increase the coverage of the standard library.
  + Fix, fix, fix bugs